 - Here, you’ll be given the option to include a description of your image.
 I recommend simply writing a sentence about the general theme of the board.
 Then, choose the board you want to pin the image to.

-- After successfully uploading your board cover photo, go back to your profile and then click the "Edit" option on the board you just uploaded the board cover to.
-Here you'll see the option to change the cover of your board.
-Click "Change" and you'll be brought to the most recent photo that was pinned to that board (which should be the board cover photo.)
-Click "Save changes" and viola!
+- After successfully uploading your board cover photo, go back to your profile and then click the “Edit” option on the board you just uploaded the board cover to.
+Here you’ll see the option to change the cover of your board.
+Click “Change” and you’ll be brought to the most recent photo that was pinned to that board (which should be the board cover photo.)
+Click “Save changes” and voila!

 - Go through and repeat all steps until every board cover photo is changed.
 You’ll be pleased with the end product, I promise!